Mauro Gambetti: Biography

 From 2009 to 2013 he also served as president of the Italian Conference of Major Superiors (CISM) for Emilia Romagna and vice-president of the Intermediterranean Conference of Provincial Ministers (CIMP).
 Since 2010 he has been regional assistant of the Secular Franciscan Order (OFS) for Emilia-Romagna.
 He was elected President of the Intermediterranean Federation of Provincial Ministers of the Friars Minor Conventual in September 2017.

 On 25 October 2020, Pope Francis announced he would raise him to the rank of cardinal at a consistory scheduled for 28 November 2020.
 Gambetti is the first Conventual Franciscan to be made a cardinal since 1861.
 His term as General Custos was due to expire in 2021 but he was instead succeeded in that position on 12 November by Father Marco Moroni.
 As cardinals are required to be bishops, he was consecrated a bishop on 22 November in the Basilica of Assisi by Cardinal Agostino Vallini, becoming titular archbishop of Thisiduo.
-At that consistory, Pope France made him cardinal deacon of Santissimo Nome di Maria al Foro Traiano.
+At that consistory, Pope Francis made him cardinal deacon of Santissimo Nome di Maria al Foro Traiano.
 Gambetti became the third youngest member of the College of Cardinals.
 On 16 December he was named a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

 On 20 February 2021, Pope Francis appointed him archpriest of Saint Peter's Basilica, Vicar General for the Vatican State, and president of the Fabric of Saint Peter.
 On 12 March 2021, the Vatican Secretariat of State ended the private celebration of Mass at the basilica's side altars and restricted the use of the Traditional Latin Mass to Clementine Chapel in the crypt of the basilica.

+On 4 November 2021, Pope Francis name Gambetti a member of the Pontifical Commission for Vatican City State.